 According to Intuit, a study in 2018 revealed that 65% of Americans didn't know how much they spend each month.
 They also forget to pay bills, and many are afraid to identify poor spending habits.

-To determine your available income add your net income (after taxes and deductions) and other earnings such as:
+To determine your available income add your net income (after taxes and deductions) and other earnings

 - social security